team-cake/sudoku/README.md

 ## Project Status

 Project is: _in progress_
-Next up: Redux.
-Just a little bit of patience please!
+Next up: Time to do some touch ups and add some UX

 ---

 ## Difficulties

-Just finished the logic, I've had massive help from Barry Michael Doyle on this.
+Just finished the logic and Redux part, I've had massive help from Barry Michael Doyle on this.
-The logic part seemed daunting at first.
-Been learning a lot about the logic.
+The logic and Redux part seemed daunting at first.
+Been learning a lot about the logic and implementing Redux.

 ---

 ## Learnings

-Just started off creating this app.
+Already finalizing the app.
+Will write down learnings soon!

 ---